nabeky/a3_exile_lootbox/readme_en.txt

 *English documents(UTF,tab:4)
 *Version look to (config.cpp)
 *Change log to End of doc.
-*We are looking for some folks which can translate this document　;-)
+*We are looking for someone who translates this document　;-)
 	(Japanese => English,German,French,Russian etc..)
 ////////////////////////////////////////////////////////////////////////
 //	LOOT BOX for Arma3 EXILE MOD,Communities,Survivors,Bohemia